andresconejo/demo-theorem/readme.md

 Default Values:
 - noRetries = false (TestCafe retry mechanism will be in place)
-- Concurrency = 1 (TestCafe will only execute in one browser instance at a time)
+- concurrency = 1 (TestCafe will only execute in one browser instance at a time)
 - Default browser = Chrome

-## Next Steps
+## Project layout

-1. Will finish this later
+    .
+    ├── artifacts               # Hidden directory storing screenshots, videos and output html report ├── data                    # Store test unput data ├── helpers                 # Functions or classes to support test scripts ├── page-objects            # Page elements and interactions ├── tests                   # Automated Tests
+    ├── result.html             # Last execution sample html report
+    ├── runner.ts               # TestCafe configuration file
+    └── README.md

+## If I had more time I would have...

+1. Finished all areas to cover (Play About Us video) was not done, I ran out of time.
+2. Add more data input files to apply more Data Driven tests, for example in the items, account creation, contact us.
+3. Start building necessary configuration for CI/CD integrtion